MartinBraquet/llm/README.md

 Some experiments with large language models from scratch (i.e., without using any external resources such as the OpenAI API).

-Note: I could not run it on an AMD GPU with `torch_directml` because many operations, such as `torch._foreach_add_`, are not supported by this package (as of `0.2.4.dev240815`).

 ## Demo

 ### Learning a book from scratch

 One use-case is to learn a book from scratch.
+That is, we do not pull weights on any other information than the text in the book itself.
-Here we train this model on "The Little Prince" by Antoine de Saint-Exupery:
+Here we train a model on "The Little Prince" by Antoine de Saint-Exupery.
 - 28M parameters
 - Size: 350 MB
 - GPT-2 encoding